Huegoxaga/notes/java/android.md

   - If the host machine has an ARM CPU, install the `ARM` images for some older versions of the SDK platforms
 - Open Andriod Virtual Device(AVD) Manager and configure and create a new virtual device with image files that run the same version as the development SDK
   - Cold Boot is a Boot Option that will clear the device memory, it is better for debug but it will be slower than Quick Boot
+- Emulator side menu
+  - rotate the device
+  - change the device location

 #### GenyMotion